WeaverTVSC/dwwb/README.md

 * `clean`
     * Removes the html output directory
 * `add PATH`
-    * Adds a new article to the input article directory
+    * Creates a new markdown article with the given name and path, relative to the articles directory

 ## Installing